raspberrypilearning/star-collector/en/step_2.md

 --- /task ---

 --- task ---
 Add code to spin your Star.
-Create a variable called `speed` so you can control how fast your star spins:
+Create a variable called `spinSpeed` so you can control how fast your star spins:

 ```
 public float spinSpeed = 5.0f; // the f says the number is a decimal (float)